Cthulhuhub/battle-blog/README.md

 ## Features
 - Character profile creator
 - Users can have, and manage, multiple characters
-- Characters can follow other characters for a personalized home page
-  - Different characters can have different home page content
 - Characters can create text posts about adventures
 - Posts will automatically generate links to other relevant posts based on word matching
 - Characters will have class selection